Skip to main content

 This section provides practical steps and code snippets to begin integrating accessibility features into your TitanOS application.

-Basic TTS and TM Setup
+Basic TTS and TM Setup using the Titan SDK

 Before using TTS or TM, it’s essential to check if the feature is supported by the device and if the user has enabled it in the TV’s operating system settings.
 The getTTSSettings() function (and getTMSettings()) will return an enabled property indicating the user’s preference in the TV’s home screen settings.